nyfix/OZ/README.md

 # OpenMAMA ZeroMQ Middleware Bridge

-## Overview

-This ethos of this project is to:

-* Create a fully functional ZeroMQ bridge which introduces minimal latency and maximum throughput when compared with a native ZeroMQ implementation.
-* Create a bridge which is fully conformant with the latest OpenMAMA acceptance and unit tests.
-* Give anything which would be useful for 'any old middleware bridge' back to the OpenMAMA core project.

-*NB: This project is MIT Licensed and in no way affiliated with nor supported by the OpenMAMA project or SR Labs - if you find any issues, please report to this project via github.*

 ## Functionality

-The current version of the bridge actually has complete middleware bridge functionality.
-It passes all of the OpenMAMA middleware unit tests and it has:
+This project now has complete MAMA middleware bridge functionality.
+It passes all of the OpenMAMA middleware unit tests and provides:

 * Support for any serializable / deserializable MAMA Message payload bridge
 * Reasonably good performance (more details to be confirmed...)